Anish2454/C-rescendo/README.md

 8. `view` to view client(local) playlist
 ## Server-Side
 1. In another computer open the server with `$ ./server`
+2. Similar to the client, you can add songs to the playlist with the `add` command.
+New songs are set to 0 votes
-2. Type the how long the waits server to start playing the first song
+3. Enter how long users have to vote before the server starts playing the first song.
-3. Server will listen for connections and votes
+4. Server will listen for connections and votes.
 ## Connected
-1. Once you run server, you can connect to the server with your clients by using `server` and giving the ip of the server.
-You can then specify the amount of time to wait for initial votes.
+1. Once you run server, you can connect to the server with your clients by entering `server` from the client and giving the ip of the server.
 2. On the client you can vote for songs with `vote -<song name> -<artist>`
 3. You can also view the shared playlist on the client with `view`
 4. The Server will take in the votes and play what has the most votes